Mark St. John: After Kiss

 St. John made a demo in 1990 with fellow former Kiss member Peter Criss.
 This band, known as the Keep, became what was essentially White Tiger, with Criss replacing Brian Fox on drums, and David Donato replacing original vocalist David MacDonald.
 This lineup performed live just once, on May 2, 1990, at a drum clinic at the Guitar Center music store in Lawndale, California.

 When the band started shopping their demo (credited as Peter Criss) around the response was universally negative.
 One cassette demo to circulate simply featured "Love for Sale", "Long Time", and "All Night Long", though they had also covered Lee Michaels' 1971 hit "Do You Know What I Mean", and had other original material such as "Between the Lines".
 By early 1991, the difficulty shopping the demo, and St. John's need to get on with making a living, led to friction between Criss and him, and he left the band (which eventually became Criss).

-He was in a short-lived band with Phil Naro called the Mark St. John Project that released a limited edition EP in 1999, and he also made an appearance at a Kiss expo in New Jersey.
-He later released an all-instrumental CD in 2003 called Magic Bullet Theory.
+He was in a short-lived band with Phil Naro called the Mark St. John Project that released a limited edition EP in 1999, and he also made frequent appearances at Kiss expos during this time.
+He later released an all-instrumental CD in 2003 called Magic Bullet Theory, which would be his final recorded material released in his lifetime.

 In later years, St. John did not make many public appearances.
 In 2023 Kiss announced they would release the only known full live show recording featuring St. John as part of their Off the Soundboard series of live albums.
-The show was recorded on November 28, 1984 at Mid-Hudson Civic Center in Poughkeepsie, New York.
+The show was recorded on November 28, 1984, at Mid-Hudson Civic Center in Poughkeepsie, New York.